0hanif0/simpleproject-CalculatorApp/README.md

 # simpleproject-CalculatorApp
-Basic HTML, CSS and JavaScript just simple calculator and not fully functioning
+##Basic HTML, CSS and JavaScript
+##just a simple calculator and not fully functioning